wp-plugins/woocommerce/readme.txt

 * Initial Release.
 Woo!

 == Upgrade Notice ==

+= 1.5.2.1 =
+Minor update.
+Note, titles are now hooked in to single-product.php - if you have overridden this template and have double titles, update your single-product.php template with that from core.

 = 1.4.4 =
 Minor update fixing a few bugs.
 If you encounter any problems with the store/category pages after upgrade simply go to Settings > Permalinks and hit 'save'.